omega8cc/boa/docs/BUILDTESTS.md

 only), and `--debug`.
-By default `build`, `package`, `distribute`, `all` and the family actions print a header naming the run's log and then **one row per platform** (build result, advisories left and fixed, what happened on the mirror, and a two- or three-word note only when the row needs attention, such as `lock changed` or `patch skipped`), plus a footer with the command for refused tarballs and the end of a failed build's log.
-Composer, git and tar output, every advisory id and the lock hashes go to the log under `/var/backups/reports/staticbuild/<user>/<MM-DD>/` (root only); `--debug` streams them instead.
+By default `build`, `package`, `distribute`, `all` and the family actions print a header naming the run's log and then **one row per platform** (build result, advisories left and fixed, what happened on the mirror, and a two- or three-word note only when the row needs attention, such as `adds advisories` or `patch skipped`), plus a footer with the command for refused tarballs and the end of a failed build's log.
+Composer, git and tar output, every advisory id and the lock hashes go to the log under `/var/backups/reports/staticbuild/<user>/<MM-DD>/` (root only);
+`--debug` streams them instead.

-The two pinned catalogue platforms, `ezcontent` (EZC) and `commerce_base` (CK2), are build targets too: with no upstream recipe left, each starts from its own published tarball (the local shelf, else the distro mirror) and only the advisory fix step changes it, so distribution, core and name stay and the rebuild replaces the published copy when it clears advisories.
+The two pinned catalogue platforms, `ezcontent` (EZC) and `commerce_base` (CK2), are build targets too: with no upstream recipe left, each starts from its own published tarball (the local shelf, else the distro mirror) and only the advisory fix step changes it, so distribution, core and name stay and the rebuild replaces the published copy unless it adds advisories or cannot be checked for them.
 Their core minors are past security support, so core advisories remain.
 CK2 resolves one package from a GitHub repository; when GitHub refuses anonymous requests (rate limit), its row says so, and a GitHub token in the build user's Composer configuration lifts the limit.

 ### Advisories: audited, not blocked